lizziepratt/lizziepratt.github.io/_pages/about.md

 image:
 ---

-I am currently a Chancellor's Fellow at UC Davis, and will be moving to Perimeter Institute for Theoretical Physics in September.
-My mathematical interests include combinatorial algebraic geometry and applications to particle physics.
+I am currently a postdoctoral fellow at Perimeter Institute for Theoretical Physics.
+My mathematical interests include combinatorial algebraic geometry and applications to scattering amplitudes in physics.
+I was a Chancellor's Fellow at UC Davis for five months, mentored by Jaroslav Trnka.
 I completed a PhD at UC Berkeley in May 2026, advised by Bernd Sturmfels.
 Before that I was at Amherst College, where I wrote a senior thesis on elliptic pairs under the guidance of Jenia Tevelev.
 In my free time, I rock climb, run, read comics, and play guitar.

-Contact: epratt [symbol] berkeley [symbol] edu
+Contact: lpratt [symbol] perimeterinstitute[symbol] ca

 Google scholar: [link](https://scholar.google.com/citations?user=1VJcY6gAAAAJ&hl=en)